 LECTURES: Introductory lecture.
 1 lesson The needs, rights and best interests of the child - fundamental determinants.
 1+1 International and national regulations governing the protection of children.
-The Ombudsman for Children and other institutions for protecting children.
+1+1 The Ombudsman for Children and other institutions for protecting children.
 1+1 The level of protection and the state of children's rights in the Republic of Croatia and in the world.
-The most common forms of violation of children's rights.
-1+1 Protection of children in the family (the rights and duties in the relationship between parents and children, violation of the rights of children in the family, support to the family in child protection) 1+1 Child abuse and neglect - types, causes, symptoms, treatment (domestic violence, violence in educational institutions, bullying, cyberbullying, violence on the street).
-1+1 Comprehensive protection of children in the educational system (kindergartens, schools, clinics).
-1+1 Protection of children with special needs - recognition, needs, opportunities, problems (children with disabilities, gifted children, chronically ill children, children with behavioural disorders, children belonging to minorities).
+1+1 The most common forms of violation of children's rights.
+Protection of children in the family (the rights and duties in the relationship between parents and children, violation of the rights of children in the family, support to the family in child 1+1 protection) Child abuse and neglect - types, causes, symptoms, treatment (domestic violence, violence 1+1 in educational institutions, bullying, cyberbullying, violence on the street).
+Comprehensive protection of children in the educational system (kindergartens, schools, 1+1 clinics).
+Protection of children with special needs - recognition, needs, opportunities, problems 1+1 (children with disabilities, gifted children, chronically ill children, children with behavioural disorders, children belonging to minorities).
 1+1 Competence of teachers in identifying violations, the protection and promotion of children's rights.
 1+1 Education for human rights - challenges-opportunities-difficulties.
 1+1 Cooperation of families, kindergartens/schools and the community - fundamental factor of comprehensive protection of children (forms, opportunities, difficulties, challenges).
 1+1 Protecting children in their free time.
 Cultural rights.
 Participation.
-Media and the child (protection of children's privacy, positive activities for children and about children).
-1+1 Health care rights of the child.
-Protecting children from accidents.
-1+1 Social, economic, judicial protection of children's rights.
-Child labour and child trafficking.
-1+1 Creating a preventive protection programme.
+1+1 Media and the child (protection of children's privacy, positive activities for children and about children).
+Health care rights of the child.
+1+1 Protecting children from accidents.
+171 Social, economic, judicial protection of children's rights.
+1+1 Child labour and child trafficking.
+Creating a preventive protection programme.
 1+1 The evaluation of the programme.
 1